yannvanhalewyn/org-harvest-timesheet/README.md

 ## Usage

-In order to use this tool, run it will:
+In order to use this tool, run it with:

 ``` shell
 clj -m hs.core sync <path/to/timesheet>